blametheboredguy/MathWithCode/page1.md

-# Let's talk about Metropolis-Hastings.
+# Let's talk about Metropolis-Hastings

 ## Why do we need it?